 Please help keep our beautiful beaches clean!
 A growing problem at Pictured Rocks is visitors leaving cigarette butts in the sand.
 This diminishes the quality of the park experience for all people.

-Beach fires are only permitted in the designated metal fire ring at Sand Point; fires are not allowed on other beaches.
+Beach fires are only permitted in the designated metal fire ring at Sand Point Beach, which is first-come, first-served; fires are not allowed on other beaches.
 Glass containers are prohibited on all beaches.
-Pets are allowed in designated areas; please know the regulations.
+Pets are allowed in designated areas only; please know the regulations.

 Scuba Diving and Snorkeling

 Last updated: November 29, 2022